DimaMdv/DimaMdv/README.md

 # 🪐Hey!
 Nice to see you!✨
-My name is Dima, I’m currently studying Computer Science, but my main interests are Data Science and Data Analytics.
+My name is Dima, my main interests are in Data Science and Data Analytics.
 I'm especially interested in fields of _Urban Transportation_, _Intelligent Transportation Systems_, and everything else that makes smart cities come to life!🚆🚌🚲

+Besides that, I do projects on a variety of different topics, including zoological research, scientific visualizations, logistic optimizations, and market research.

 My favorite equation is the Bayes' theorem and my favorite distribution is lognormal.